 Researchers surveyed 81 business students and exposed them to videos the showed rudeness in varying capacities.
 Those who witnessed rudeness were more likely to internalize that incivility and see even more moments of rudeness throughout their days…

-So how do you be a little better and spread good energy only?
+So how can you be a little better and spread good energy?
 Check out these simple ways to improve your wardrobe, diet, social life and more.
 You’ll be a better man for it, and isn’t that what we all want?

 1. Take a knife skills class.

 I’m not a chef, and I can count the number of meals I’ve cooked this year on one hand.
 But my life changed after taking a knife-skills class at my local culinary institute.
 Having a good set of knives and knowing how to properly chop vegetables, fruits and meat will come in handy not just for cooking but for everyday knife needs such as slicing up fixings for a sandwich.